rebing/graphql-laravel/README.md

   `privacy` attribute on Type fields is now enforced universally via resolver wrapping in `Type::getFields()`, instead of only inside `SelectFields`.
 This means privacy now works on nested/sub-types and when `SelectFields` is not used.
-Two breaking behavioral changes:
+Three breaking changes:
-  1. The `$queryArgs` parameter passed to privacy callbacks and `Privacy::validate()` now contains the **field's own arguments** instead of the root query's arguments.
+  1. The first parameter of `Privacy::validate()` has been renamed from `$queryArgs` to `$fieldArgs` and now contains the **field's own arguments** instead of the root query's arguments.
+Update your Privacy subclasses:
+     ```diff
+     -public function validate(array $queryArgs, $queryContext = null): bool
+     +public function validate(array $fieldArgs, $queryContext = null): bool
+     ```
      Update any privacy logic that relied on inspecting root query arguments.
+  2. Privacy closures receive the same change — `$args` now contains the field's own arguments, not the root query's arguments.
-  2. `SelectFields` no longer excludes denied columns from the SQL `SELECT` statement.
+  3. `SelectFields` no longer excludes denied columns from the SQL `SELECT` statement.
 The column is still fetched, but the field resolver returns `null`.
 If you relied on the denied column being absent from SQL queries, adjust accordingly.